 Can I leave a creditor off my schedules?

 No, you are required to list all debts.
 Even debts that you want to keep paying.
-The bankruptcy court does not allow for you to pick and choose your preference among creditors.
+The bankruptcy court does not allow you to pick and choose your preference among creditors.
+Secured debts need to be listed and the collateral either "reaffirmed" or surrendered, and all unsecured debts must also be listed.
 In fact, just because a debt is not listed on a bankruptcy schedule does not mean it is not included in the bankruptcy.
 In many cases even unlisted debts are discharged.

 Can I pay someone back after bankruptcy?